google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/type_selection_for_ar_vr/content.md

 The counters in letters have a crucial role in the performance of text viewed at a distance.
 Typefaces with small counters and closed apertures perform low in [legibility](/glossary/legibility) tests, and in smaller sizes can appear unreadable.

 - The phenomenon of irradiation and chromatic aberration around the outlines of the letters fills up the counters and small apertures, which can make letters like “c” and “e” appear as “o” (see image).
-- Many typefaces used heavily in screen and print, such as Helvetica and Univers, are unsuitable for distance viewing.
+- Many typefaces popular in screen and print, such as Helvetica and Univers, can be difficult to read from a distance because of their small counters and closed apertures.
 - A large [x-height](/glossary/x_height) has a direct impact on counter size, but wider letter shapes are a better way to control the counter size.
 It reduces perspective distortion and makes it easy to read text at different angles.

 ## Font weight